-- 5 (1) No person shall act as an attorney - (a) in the case of an individual, - (i) unless the individual is an adult and has capacity at the time the attorney starts to act, - (ii) if the individual is an undischarged bankrupt, or - (iii) subject to subsection (2), if the individual has been convicted within the last 10 years of a criminal offence as prescribed in the regulations, or - (b) if the person - (i) provides personal care or health care services to the grantor for compensation, or - (ii) is an employee of a [facility] in which the grantor resides and through which the grantor receives personal care or health care services. - (2) An individual referred to in subsection (1) (a) (iii) may act as an attorney - (a) if the individual has been pardoned, or - (b) if, while the grantor has capacity, the individual discloses the fact of the conviction to the grantor and the grantor - (i) acknowledges the conviction in writing, and - (ii) consents in writing to the individual acting.
+- 5 (1) No person shall act as an attorney - (a) in the case of an individual.

+- (i) unless the individual is an adult and has capacity, - (ii) if the individual is an undischarged bankrupt, or - (iii) subject to subsection (2), if the individual has been convicted within the last 10 years of a criminal offence as prescribed in the regulations, or - (b) if the person - (i) provides personal care or health care services to the adult for compensation, or - (ii) is an employee of a facility in which the adult resides and through which the adult receives personal care or health care services. - (2) An individual referred to in subsection (1) (a) (ii) may act as an attorney - (a) if the individual has been pardoned, or - (b) if, while the grantor has capacity, the individual discloses the fact of the conviction to the grantor and the grantor - (i) acknowledges the conviction in writing, and - (ii) consents in writing to the individual acting.